 How hard is it to quit heroin?
 This is a common question asked by people contemplating being drug-free for the first time.
 To better understand this, let us also take a closer look at the composition of this drug.

 Heroin was first created as a drug to treat tuberculosis and morphine addiction.
-Back in the day, there was a growing morphine substance abuse problem, and some researchers claimed that heroin could be the ‘solution’.
+Back in the day, there was a growing morphine substance use disorder problem, and some researchers claimed that heroin could be the ‘solution’.
 Unfortunately, heroin turned out to be a bigger problem than morphine because it was substituted with a more addictive substance.

 Heroin binds to the brain’s opioid receptors, sending out excessive amounts of dopamine which is responsible for the pleasurable and relaxing feeling it gives.
 Unfortunately, these chemical reactions are highly unnatural and addictive, making the person dependent on the drug.
 Since heroin suppresses brain, heart, and lung activity, the tolerance and gradual increase of dosage can turn deadly for many users.